-Attractions & Things to do in Canberra
+Attractions & Things to Do in Canberra, Australia

 1. Australian War Memorial

-Shot of Australian War Memorial, view looking down the memorial courtyard.
+Australian War Memorial, view looking down the memorial courtyard.

-Shot of Australian War Memorial, view looking down the memorial courtyard.
+Australian War Memorial, view looking down the memorial courtyard.

 The Australian War Memorial serves as a poignant tribute to the country’s military history.
 It combines a shrine, a museum, and an extensive archive, offering visitors a deep insight into Australia’s involvement in various wars.
 The Last Post Ceremony, held daily, is a touching tribute to fallen soldiers.